Unimodular measures on the space of all Riemannian manifolds: Introduction

+\emph{Though this paper first appeared online in 2016, we have rewritten the section in 2020 to indicate how this paper fits into the field currently.
+As such, many of the papers referenced below appeared after this one.}

 There are two main reasons to study unimodular measures.
-First, the space $\mathcal M^d$ provides a convenient universal setting in which to view both finite volume manifolds (or more generally, measured foliations) and infinite volume manifolds that have a sufficient amount of symmetry (e.g.\ the transitive examples above).
-More importantly, though, interpreting all these examples as measures on a single universal space allows one to define a notion of convergence, for instance of a sequence of finite volume manifolds to a measured foliation, through weak* convergence of the associated measures on $\mathcal M^d$.
+First, the space $\mathcal M^d$ provides a convenient universal setting in which to view finite volume manifolds, measured foliations, and infinite volume manifolds that have a sufficient amount of symmetry (e.g.\ the transitive examples above).
+More importantly, though, interpreting all these examples as measures on a single universal space allows one to define a notion of \emph{convergence} from one to another through weak* convergence of the associated measures on $\mathcal M^d$.
+Here, recall that $\mu_i\to\mu$ in the \emph{weak* topology} (or for some authors, the \emph{weak topology}) if $\int f \, d\mu_i \to \int f \, d\mu$ for every bounded, continuous function $f:\mathcal M^d \longrightarrow\BR$.

-Two brief applications illustrating the utility of such a notion of convergence are given in \S \ref{applications}.
-The first is a geometric reinterpretation of our earlier work with ABBGNRS \cite{abert2012growth}, where we proved a uniform version of the L\"uck approximation theorem for sequences of lattices in higher rank Lie groups $G$.
-The second is a version of the rank rigidity theorem of Ballmann \cite{Ballmannmanifolds} and Burns--Spatzier~\cite{Burnsmanifolds} that applies to finite volume manifolds $M$ where control on the geometry is only given over a large proportion of $M$.
+An important special case of weak* convergence to keep in mind is when the measures $\mu_i=\mu_{M_i}/\volume (M_i)$, for some sequence of finite volume manifolds $(M_i)$, as in Example \ref {finvolex}.
+If $\mu_i\to\mu$ in the weak* topology, we say that the sequence $(M_i)$ \emph {Benjamini--Schramm (BS) converges} to $\mu$, see e.g.\ \cite{abert2012growth}.
+This is in honor of an analogous notion introduced by those two authors in graph theory \cite{Benjaminirecurrence}.
+See also \S \ref{history} below for more of this history.
+In some sense, the limit measure $\mu$ encodes, for large $i$, what the geometry of $M_i$ looks like near randomly chosen base points, up to small metric distortion.
+As an example, consider Figure~\ref{rattlefig}.
+The transition between the spheres and the neck is lost in the weak* limit, since the probability that a randomly chosen base point will lie near there is negligible, and the small metric distortion allows $\BR^2$ to approximate the large radius spheres.

+As mentioned in \S \ref{urms}, unimodularity is preserved under weak* limits, so in particular, all BS-limits of finite volume manifolds are unimodular\footnote{The converse is open, and is essentially equivalent to the analogous question for \emph{unimodular random graphs}, which generalizes the open question of whether \emph{all groups are sofic}, see \cite{Aldousprocesses}.}.
+So, if one can develop a robust theory of unimodular measures, one can then try to use this theory to analyze sequences of finite volume manifolds via their weak* limits, as above.

+As an example, let $X$ be a irreducible symmetric space of noncompact type.
+An \emph{$X$-manifold} is a quotient $M=\Gamma\backslash X$, where $\Gamma$ acts freely, properly discontinuously and isometrically.
+In recent joint work with Bergeron and Gelander \cite{abert2018convergence}, using the framework developed in this paper we showed:

+\begin{theorem}[Abert, Bergeron, Biringer, Gelander \cite{abert2018convergence}] Suppose that $X$ is not a metric scale of $\BH^3$.
+If $(M_i)$ is any BS-convergent sequence of finite volume $X$-manifolds, then for all $k$ the sequence $b_k(M_i)/vol(M_i)$ converges. \end{theorem}